google/capillary/demo/README.md

 app calls the `decrypt` method of the associated [`DecrypterManager`](../lib-android/src/main/java/com/google/capillary/android/DecrypterManager.java).

-1. The Capillary SDK notices that the privated key that is required to decrypt the ciphertext is authenticated.
-So, the SDK saves the ciphertext in the demo Android app's local storage to be decrypted later, and notifies the demo Android app by calling the `authCiphertextSavedForLater` method of the supplied [`CapillaryHandler`](../lib-android/src/main/java/com/google/capillary/android/CapillaryHandler.java) instance.
+1. The Capillary library notices that the privated key that is required to decrypt the ciphertext is authenticated.
+So, the library saves the ciphertext in the demo Android app's local storage to be decrypted later, and notifies the demo Android app by calling the `authCiphertextSavedForLater` method of the supplied [`CapillaryHandler`](../lib-android/src/main/java/com/google/capillary/android/CapillaryHandler.java) instance.
 Notice that